simeononsecurity/simeononsecurity.ch/content/articles/biometric-access-control-fingerprint-facial-recognition-devices-amazon/index.en.md

 ## Informed Decision-Making on Amazon

-When embarking on your biometric security journey on Amazon, a prudent approach involves considering:
+When starting your biometric security journey on Amazon, a prudent approach involves considering:

 - **User Reviews**: Draw insights from the experiences of fellow users to gauge performance and reliability.
 - **Technical Specifications**: Ensure compatibility with existing systems and alignment with security needs.